-(2) Net Patient Services Revenue
+(2) Net Patient Service Revenue

 The Center has agreements with third-party payors that provide for payments to the Center at amounts different from its established rates.
-The most significant third-party payors to the Center are the Medicare and Medicaid programs, which account for approximately 19% and 16%, respectively, of the Center's net patient services revenue for the years ended September 30, 2011 and 2010.
+The most significant third-party payors to the Center are the Medicare and Medicaid programs, which account for approximately 35% and 25%, respectively, of the Center's net patient services revenue for both the years ended September 30, 2012 and 2011.
 A summary of the payment arrangements with major third-party payors is as follows: